-[21] Figure 3 displays the OAFlux analyzed global fields of surface wind speed (w), zonal wind (u), and meridional wind (v) components for the annual mean and the months of January and July averages over the 23 complete years from 1988 to 2010.
-The mean global wind pattern is clearly shown, with trade winds dominating the tropical oceans and westerlies dominating the midlatitudes between 30 and $60^{\circ}$ north and south.
-The mean pattern is in good agreement with literature [e.g., Josey et al., 2002; Bourassa et al., 2005; Risien and Chelton, 2008; Atlas et al., 2011].
+Figure 3 displays the OAFlux analyzed global fields of surface wind speed (w), zonal wind (u), and meridional wind (v) components for the annual mean and the months of January and July averages over the 23 complete years from 1988 to 2010.
+The mean global wind pattern is clearly shown, with trade winds dominating the tropical oceans and westerlies dominating the mid latitudes between 30-60° north and south.
+The mean pattern is in good agreement with literature [e.g. Josey et al. 2002; Bourassa et al. 2005; Risien and Chelton, 2008; and Atlas et al. 2012].

-2.4.
-What to Expect From the Buoy Evaluation?
+2.4 What to expect from the buoy evaluation?

-[22] The OAFlux analysis does not synthesize buoy time series.
+The OAFlux analysis does not synthesize buoy time series.
 The 126 buoy time series are held as an independent database for two purposes.
 One is the quality control of input satellite data sets to ensure the quality of the synthesis.
 Satellite retrievals can drift due to sensor degradation, orbital drift, atmospheric contamination, etc. When the input data are identified with a drift, they are truncated.
 This is the reason for cutting off SSMI F14 after December 2005, SSMI F15 after June 2006, and SSMIS F16 after December 2009, and excluding ASCAT before January 2009 due to a low bias in wind speed (see Table 1).
 As suggested by Vogelzang et al. [2011], ASCAT was not corrected for equivalent neutral wind before January 2009.
 This correction is a constant of 0.2 ms-1 to the wind speed and only affects the bias of the ASCAT winds but not their error standard deviation.
 The other use of buoy measurements is the post validation of the synthesized wind fields to ensure the quality of the product.

-[23] As shown in Figure 2, existing observations are limited in terms of the geographic coverage.
-The 126 buoys are all located north of 20°S, with 106 buoys from the three tropical array networks (i.e., RAMA, TAO/TRITON, and PIRATA) between 20°S and 20°N. Therefore, the buoy measurements are most representative of the trade wind regime, where the prevailing northeasterly and southeasterly winds have magnitudes usually not exceeding 15 ms-1.
-Two wind rose diagrams are displayed in Figures 4a and 4b to depict the percentage of daily wind distribution for the chosen six wind speed categories using the buoy measurements and collocated OAFlux winds at the 126 buoy sites.
+As shown in Figure 2, existing observations are limited in terms of the geographic coverage.
+The 126 buoys are all located north of 20°S, with 106 buoys from the three tropical array networks (i.e. RAMA, TAO/TRITON, and PIRATA) between 20°S and 20°N. Therefore, the buoy measurements are most representative of the trade wind regime, where the prevailing northeasterly and southeasterly winds have magnitudes usually not exceeding 15 ms-1.
+Two wind rose diagrams are displayed in Figures 4a-b to depict the percentage of daily wind distribution for the chosen six wind speed categories using the buoy measurements and collocated OAFlux winds at the 126 buoy sites.
 There are a total of 168,836 daily values in each plot, which represents the total available number of daily buoy measurements across all buoy locations during 1988 and 2010.
 The two rose diagrams show that the winds over the buoy sites are dominated by easterly trade winds, and that compared to buoys, OAFlux has more wind speeds in the range of 0-8 ms-1 and less wind speeds in the range of 8 ms-1 and higher.

-3. Statistics of OAFlux Wind Speed, Wind Direction, and Wind Components
+3. Statistics of OAFlux wind speed, wind direction, and wind components

-3.1.
-Definition of Statistical Measures
+3.1 Definition of statistical measures